textileio/community/docs/a-tour-of-textile.md

     Added 1 file in 5.978401883s
     ```

-This is a fairly large (~3.5 MB) image.
+The above image is fairly large (~3.5 MB).
 So, your peer took some time to encode all of the requested sizes.

 !!! tip
     The `/image/resize` mill can take JPEG, PNG, and GIF images.